Tuesday, March 2, 2010

 Playing the guitar takes a special talent.
 I gained a lot of experience at guitar from my Dad, though nowadays I teach myself.
 I learned a lot about the fingerings (or chords), single string songs (songs that only use one string at a time, or no chords), and strumming techniques.
 For example, I can play the Pink Panther using single strings, but I can also play King of the Road with chords, not even to mention the hundreds (or in reality possibly 30-50) songs I also can play.
 The time I spent practicing the guitar is sure to give me an advantage when it comes to being a musician.

-playing the guitar, and I've got them all!
+The three most important ingredients required in order to become successful a musician are learning, performing, and playing the guitar, and I've got them all!
 I want to be the best musician ever (or at least the 2nd best, possibly 3rd) I'm never so happy as when I'm n the midst of my music.
 It's like my dad said "Son, you've gone beyond me (which is a good sign, mind you)."
 When I play the guitar, whether It's on my own or for my family, I feel like I am in my natural habitat, and that is why I will be the best musician there ever was!!!!!!!!

 Monday, October 19, 2009